-- 4.1.S.1: Evaluate and update base zoning requirements and performance tools consistent with Principles, Policies and Character Districts. - 4.1.S.2: Develop a Flat Creek Corridor Overlay to addresses the ecological, recreational, and aesthetic values of the corridor, while respecting the existing uses and/or property rights along the corridor.
+- 4.1.S.1: Evaluate and update base zoning requirements and performance tools consistent with Principles, Policies and Character Districts. - 4.1.S.2 Evaluate and update regulations to allow and promote an appropriate variety of housing types identified through the Character Districts.